Who pays for what at the notary’s?

 - Analysis of the surveyor’s certificate

 - File opening, closing and storage

-- Copies of the bill of sale for all parties
+- Copies of the deed of sale for all parties

 - Adjustment and apportionment preparation (municipal and school taxes, rent, condo fees, etc.)

 The seller also has costs and fees to cover, for instance if they need a title correction or mortgage discharge, but also for the following: